Carrie (novel): Plot

 Carrie returns home to kill Margaret, who in turn lies in wait to murder Carrie.
 Margaret rambles about the night of Carrie's conception, a sin she believes is the root of Carrie's evil.
 She stabs Carrie with a kitchen knife, but Carrie uses her powers to stop Margaret's heart.
 Mortally wounded, Carrie makes her way to the roadhouse, where she sees Chris and Billy leaving town.
 After Billy attempts to run over Carrie, she takes control of his car and sends it into a wall, killing both him and Chris.

-Following Carrie's psychic signal, Sue finds the dying Carrie in the woods.
+Following Carrie's psychic signal, Sue finds the dying Carrie in the roadhouse parking lot.
 Carrie believes Sue set up the prank at the prom.
 Sue invites Carrie to search her mind via telepathy, and Carrie sees that Sue wished her no ill will.
 Sue, still tethered to Carrie's mind, experiences Carrie's final moments before death.

-The incident in Chamberlain, labeled the "Black Prom," makes national news with 440 reported casualties, including the majority of the graduating seniors.
+The incident in Chamberlain, labeled the "Black Prom", makes national news with 440 reported casualties, including the majority of the graduating seniors.
 The rest of the town, unable to recover financially or emotionally from the tragedy, begins to shut down, with many survivors relocating.
 Desjardin and the school's principal blame themselves for not reaching out to Carrie sooner and resign from teaching.
 A congressional commission investigates the Black Prom to discover what truly happened, concluding they must prepare for future incidents.

 Sue Snell is scapegoated and blamed for triggering Carrie.
-In response, she writes a memoir recounting her experience and expressing sympathy for Carrie, while haunted by experiencing Carrie's death.
+In response, she writes a memoir recounting her experience and expressing sympathy for Carrie, while haunted by the memory of Carrie's death.

-The novel ends with a letter from an Appalachian woman about her four-year-old daughter, who has begun to exhibit telekinetic powers.
+The novel ends with a letter from an Appalachian woman to her sister about her four-year-old daughter, who has begun to exhibit telekinetic powers.
 She compares the child to her grandmother, who also possessed these powers, and concludes that the child is destined to be even more powerful.